-The mechanism shown in fig. 20 requires photon energies at or above the bandgap.
+The mechanism shown in Fig. 20 requires photon energies at or above the band gap.
 While this works for all systems, it is also possible to use below-band-gap light for pumping.
-In this case, the photons are absorbed by localised centers, such as donors, whose energy levels are inside the band-gap (Pietrass et al., 1996).
+In this case, the photons are absorbed by localized centres, such as donors, whose energy levels are inside the band gap (Pietrass et al., 1996).
 For some samples, this process is actually more useful, particularly in bulk material, since the absorption coefficient is smaller.
 The light can then penetrate farther into the sample and achieve more homogeneous pumping.

-5.2 Dynamic nuclear polarisation
+5.2 Dynamic nuclear polarization

-The hyperfine interaction can exchange polarisation between electronic and nuclear spin, resulting in significant polarisation of the nuclear spins.
+The hyperfine interaction can exchange polarization between electronic and nuclear spin, resulting in significant polarization of the nuclear spins.
 Depending on the system, this process can involve different steps.
-Here, we first discuss a process where the optical irradiation generates electron spin polarization on a localized center, such as a shallow donor in GaAs (Paget, 1982) or an NV-center in diamond (Doherty et al., 2013; Suter and Jelezko, 2017).
-A typical experiment on diamond starts with a laser pulse that initializes the electron spin into the $m_S = 0$ ground state.
-The electron spin is coupled to the 14N nuclear spin of the NV center as well as to many 13C nuclear spins at random locations in the lattice.
-The hyperfine interaction with the 13C nuclear spins reaches a maximum value of ≈ 130 MHz (Rao and Suter, 2016) for nuclei located next to the vacancy.
+Here, we first discuss a process where the optical irradiation generates electron spin polarization on a localized centre, such as a shallow donor in GaAs (Paget, 1982) or an NV centre in diamond (Doherty et al., 2013; Suter and Jelezko, 2017).
+A typical experiment on diamond starts with a laser pulse that initializes the electron spin into the $m{\rm S} = 0$ ground state.
+The electron spin is coupled to the N nuclear spin of the NV centre as well as to many C nuclear spins at random locations in the lattice.
+The hyperfine interaction with the C nuclear spins reaches a maximum value of $\approx$ 130 MHz (Rao and Suter, 2016) for nuclei located next to the vacancy.
 For more remote nuclei, it decreases with the third power of the distance.
-Depending on the interaction strength, the directly coupled nuclear spins also acquire some polarisation from the electron spin, but this process can be made much more efficient polarisation spreads to the bulk of the crystal through nuclear spin diffusion.
-If the charge carriers are delocalised, their polarization can also be transferred to nuclear spins through the Overhauser effect (Lampel, 1968) or by dynamic nuclear polarization driven by microwave irradiation.
-The rate at which the nuclear spin by the application of microwave fields (Ajoy et al., 2018a; Zangara et al., 2019).
-From the directly coupled nuclear spins, the polarisation builds up is close to the spin-lattice relaxation rate.
-These rates can vary significantly over different materials and doping levels but are typically of the order of minutes at low temperature (Schreiner et al., 1997).
-The efficiency of this process depends strongly on the system, but in some cases, it can cool the nuclear spins to very low temperatures, as in the example shown in Figure 21.
-Here the spectrum of 75As, which has a spin I = 3/2 in GaAs, is split by the quadrupole interaction, which allows one to observe all three transitions separately.
-If the system is excited by an RF pulse with a small ($\ll \pi/2$) flip angle, the amplitudes of the lines are proportional to the population differences, which allows one to measure the spin temperature of the system.
-For this measurement, the magnetic field was B_0 =1.38 T and the resonance frequency 10.1 MHz.
-The measured spin temperature is $T_S \approx 1.2$ mK, while the sample (lattice) is at a temperature of $T_L \approx 4.5$ K.
+Depending on the interaction strength, the directly coupled nuclear spins also acquire some polarization from the electron spin, but this process can be made much more efficient by the application of microwave fields (Ajoy et al., 2018a; Zangara et al., 2019).
+From the directly coupled nuclear spins, the polarization spreads to the bulk of the crystal through nuclear spin diffusion.

+If the charge carriers are delocalized, their polarization can also be transferred to nuclear spins through the Overhauser effect (Lampel, 1968) or by dynamic nuclear polarization driven by microwave irradiation.
+The rate at which the nuclear spin polarization builds up is close to the spin-lattice relaxation rate.
+These rates can vary significantly over different materials and doping levels, but are typically of the order of minutes at low temperature (Schreiner et al., 1997).
+The efficiency of this process depends strongly on the system, but in some cases, it can cool the nuclear spins to very low temperatures, as in the example shown in Fig. 21.
+Here the spectrum of As, which has a spin I = 3/2 in GaAs, is split by the quadrupole interaction, which allows one to observe all three transitions separately.
+If the system is excited by an RF pulse with a small ( $\ll \pi/2$ ) flip angle, the amplitudes of the lines are proportional to the population differences, which allows one to measure the spin temperature of the system.
+For this measurement, the magnetic field was $B_0 = 1.38 \text{ T}$ and the resonance frequency 10.1 MHz.
+The measured spin temperature is $T{\rm S} \approx 1.2$ mK, while the sample (lattice) is at a temperature of $T{\rm L} \approx 4.5$ K.